ably/docs/examples/pub-sub-presence/page.md

 # Presence updates with Pub/Sub

-Presence enable users to view who else is online within the application.
+Presence enables users to see who else is online within an application.

 Use presence to display which users are currently online in a channel.
-Users can also manually update their status, such as to set themselves as 'Away'.
+Users can also manually update their status, such as to set themselves as 'Away', or write a custom message.

 Presence enables users to quickly understand the availability of others to communicate more effectively.
-For example, in a team chat room, users can quickly see who is available to collaborate with, and who is currently busy, on a video stream, users can see who else is currently viewing the stream.
+For example, on a live video stream users can see who else is currently viewing.

 Presence is implemented using [Ably Pub/Sub](https://ably.com/docs/products/channels).
 The Ably SDK contains a set of purpose-built APIs that abstract away the complexities involved in architecting Pub/Sub features.
 It is built as Ably's core platform, and so it provides high performance and scaling guarantees.